15 Easy Ways the Chattanooga Choo Choo Could Be More Boujee

 2. Clean The Ceilings

 Replacing these roofs would be costly.
-But maybe a new paint could spruce things up a little.
+But maybe some new paint could spruce things up a little.

 3. Clean the Trains